 Happy Birthday to me!!!
-I am so excited, it is 1981 and I have been sitting all through dinner and cake looking at the wrapped cartridge on the table.
-I can only imagine what awesomeness lurks under the that very compelling pink wrapping paper.
+I am so excited, it is 1981, and I have been sitting all through dinner and cake looking at the wrapped cartridge on the table.
+I can only imagine what awesomeness lurks under that very compelling pink wrapping paper.

 Okay, the cake is done.
 Can I open gifts now?

 I make a b-line to the presents, tear open the cartridge and it is…Video Checkers.

 Alright, stiff upper lip kid.
 It’s a new game after all, so why should you be down.
 This thing is going to be awesome!
 After all, you love checkers and with a computer-brained opponent, you will become the Checkers Master.

 Two hours later, you are trying on the sweater your grandmother gave you?
 Can the game really be that bad?